 USPS Board of Governors

-Tangherlini has an extensive background in public administration, business, finance, and corporate governance.
+Tangherlini has an extensive background in public administration, business, finance and corporate governance.
 He has served in leadership roles in the public, nonprofit and private sectors.
-His interest is in bringing increased equity and efficiency to business, philanthropy, and government through the thoughtful application of technology, process, and systems reform.
+His interest is in bringing increased equity and efficiency to business, philanthropy and government through the thoughtful application of technology, process and systems reform.
 He is currently a managing director with the Emerson Collective, a private philanthropic and investment firm dedicated to removing barriers to opportunity so that people can live to their fullest potential.
 He served as its first chief financial officer until the fall of 2020.

 Tangherlini served as the chief financial officer at the U.S. Department of the Treasury from 2009 to 2013 (also a Senate-confirmed position), concurrently serving as the assistant secretary for management.
 Before his role at Treasury, he managed operations, budget development and performance management of District of Columbia agencies when he served as the city administrator and deputy mayor from 2006 to 2009.
 While city administrator, he also served as vice chair of the board of directors for the District of Columbia Water and Sewer Authority (now DC Water).
 In 2006, he served as the interim general manager of the Washington Metropolitan Area Transit Authority, having previously served on its board of directors.
-From 2000 to 2006, he served as director of the District of Columbia Department of Transportation and from 1998 to 2000, as chief financial officer of the Metropolitan Police Department.
+From 2000 to 2006, he served as director of the District of Columbia Department of Transportation, and from 1998 to 2000, as chief financial officer of the Metropolitan Police Department.
 From 1997 to 1998, he served in the Office of Policy at the U.S. Department of Transportation, and from 1991 to 1997, he served in various capacities at the U.S. Office of Management and Budget.

-Latest update: May 2022
+Latest update: November 2022